 Cyberhackers perform DDoS attacks to damage computer systems with the intent of shutting down the entire network, including computers and mobile phones.
 The goal is to overwhelm networks with so much traffic that they become inoperable.
 The main motivations behind DDoS are for revenge, for political activism, and for blackmail, where cyber hackers demand payment for return to service.

 An SQL injection attack is often used to target low-security websites.
 Cyberhackers insert SQL statements into the text fields on a website that capture information, such as usernames and passwords.
 The SQL code can be used to either get information from the website or attack visitors to the site.
-Inserted code can also allow the hacker to get a foot in the door for future attacks.
+Inserted code fingerprint sensors can also allow the hacker to get a foot in the door for future attacks.

 As time goes by, cyber hackers are continuing to find ways to attack any individuals anytime.
 This is the reason why knowing how these criminals attack is a good start in increasing your protection from cybercrimes and attacks.